cskemp/lexical_elaboration/README.md

 7) Run `plot_related_lexemes.Rmd` to produce Figure S2.

 8) Run `compute_zetas_par.R` and `relatedtermsforapp.Rmd` to produce results used for the [app]( https://www.charleskemp.com/code/lexicalelaboration.html).
 Note that this takes an hour or so.
-Codes for the app are available at a separate github [repository](https://github.com/cskemp/dictionaryapp).
+Code for the app is available at a separate github [repository](https://github.com/cskemp/dictionaryapp).